 Only the system administrator can create new ops views on the server.
 The number of ops views that can be created depends on the number of ops view ports that the Cisco IPICS license provides.
-You can view the number of ops view ports that are in the system by accessing the License Management window in the Cisco IPICS Administration Console.
-For more information about ops view ports, see the "Understanding the License Management Window" section on page 2-72 to view ops view ports.
+You can view the number of ops view ports that are in the system by accessing the Administration > License Management window in the Cisco IPICS Administration Console.
+For more information about ops view ports, see the "Understanding the License Management Window" section on page 2-107 to view ops view ports.

 After a new ops view has been created, you can associate resources, such as channels, to the ops view.
 The operator creates an operator user who belongs to that ops view and who can manage the ops view resources that are visible within the specific ops view.
+For more information, see Table 6-3 on page 6-9.

-When a resource contains or is associated to another resource that belongs to the ops view of that user, the user has the ability to remove the associated resource from the other resource, but cannot modify it in any other way.
+When a resource contains or is associated to another resource that belongs to the ops view of a user, the user has the ability to remove the associated resource but cannot modify it in any other way.